-It was a complicated proposition: After establishing a joint venture of two mining companies with separate projects in geographic proximity but different developmental stages, our client now hoped to integrate them into one viable operation.
-To succeed, they had to manage the development and integration of onsite infrastructure and facility design needs that included power, water, access roads, a processing plant, tailings storage, pipelines, and port facilities.
-They also needed to secure environmental and operational permitting.
+It was a complicated proposition: After establishing a joint venture of two mining companies with separate projects in geographic proximity but different developmental stages, our client then hoped to integrate them into one viable operation.
+To succeed, the client had to manage the development and integration of onsite infrastructure and facility design needs that included power, water, access roads, a processing plant, tailings storage, pipelines, and port facilities.
+It also needed to secure environmental and operational permitting.

 Given that one project was in the prefeasibility stage and the other in feasibility, and that the two organizations had differing perspectives, our client was looking at a complicated planning and stage gate process.
-It was crucial to provide the joint venture’s Steering Committee with the information — and projected financial numbers — they needed to ease their minds about challenges and green light the entire integration.
-The client sought out Haley & Aldrich for not just our extensive track record in mining operations, but also our unique ability to take on our client’s challenges as our own and provide a path forward that produces the value they need.
+It was crucial to provide the joint venture’s Steering Committee members with the information — and projected financial numbers — they needed to ease their minds about challenges and green light the entire integration.
+The client sought out Haley & Aldrich not just for our extensive track record in mining operations, but also for our ability to take on clients’ challenges as our own and provide a path forward that produces the value they need.